jorg-gradwohl/Cyberlab/setup/smb-samba-setup.md

 ls -l /srv/samba/share
 ```

-## 9) Splunk Forwarding (Ingest SMB Heartbeat Logs)
+## 9) Splunk Forwarding (SMB Activity Logs)

-To send SMB heartbeat activity into Splunk, we add a monitor stanza to the Splunk Universal Forwarder configuration on the ThinkPad (where the SMB folder is located).
+To send SMB activity into Splunk, we add a monitor stanza for the `smb_activity.log` file on the Splunk Universal Forwarder running on the ThinkPad.

 Edit `inputs.conf`: